 Along with therapy and medication, we teach mindfulness and relaxation techniques to our residents.
 Yoga, meditation, and other practices can be wonderfully beneficial to those with an anxiety disorder.

 Thriving in a Supportive Residential Community

-True recovery involves far more than a one-size-fits-all prescription, which is why CooperRiis addresses every single facet of our residents’ lives.
+Real recovery involves far more than a one-size-fits-all prescription, so CooperRiis addresses every single facet of our residents’ lives.